How to shop around for an annuity

 Get advice on whether an annuity is right for you

-Until recently, most people used their pension pots to buy an annuity.
-However, under government proposals due to come into effect from April 2015, you will be able to access and use your pension pot in any way you wish from age 55.
-And between now and 6 April 2015 interim rules apply that give you more choice than before about how much of your pension pot you can cash in.
-For these reasons it’s vital that you get advice before deciding whether an annuity is right for you.
+Until recently, most people with a defined contribution pension (based on how much has been paid their pension pot – also known as a money purchase pension) used their pot to buy an annuity.
+However, you can now access and use your pension pot in any way you wish from age 55.
+For this reason it’s vital that you get advice before deciding whether an annuity is right for you.

 Finding the right annuity for you

-If you’ve decided to buy an annuity, you don’t have to buy it from your pension provider.
+If after getting guidance or advice you’ve decided to buy an annuity, you don’t have to buy it from your pension provider.
 You can shop around on the open market to help ensure you get the best deal and options for you.

-People with poor health or lifestyle could be eligible for a higher retirement income by qualifying for an enhanced annuity.
+If you have a diagnosed medical condition or poor lifestyle you could qualify for a higher retirement income from an ‘enhanced annuity’.
 So don’t hide your health problems or unhealthy lifestyle.
-It pays to tell your provider if, for example, you’re a smoker or have high blood pressure.
+It pays to tell your provider – and other providers when shopping around – if, for example, you’re a smoker or have high blood pressure.

 Find out more about Higher retirement income for people with poor health.